-This article described exoskeleton advancements and focuses on improving joint control and muscle activity for rehabilitation using EEG, EMG, and other sensors to enhance accuracy and motor stability.
+This article describes exoskeleton advancements and focuses on improving joint control and muscle activity for rehabilitation using EEG, EMG, and other sensors to enhance accuracy and motor stability.
 This allows scientists to provide real-time physiological measurements.
 However, challenges remain with weight, power consumption, limited torque, bulky designs, and high costs, which hinder practical usability.
-This article allows us to get a better idea of current sensors used in the creation of prosthetics for the purpose of joint control.
+This article allows us to get a better idea of the current sensors used in the creation of prosthetics for joint control.